wireapp/wire-server-deploy/offline/wiab-staging.md

 - If the VMs are reachable with a private key, set `ansible_ssh_private_key_file` in the inventory and run Ansible normally.
 - If you rely on an SSH agent, keep `ansible_ssh_private_key_file` commented out and ensure the agent on the `adminhost` can reach all VMs.
-- If you do not use a private key entry in the inventory and password authentication is enabled on the VMs, add `--ask-pass` when runing ansible-playbooks manually and `--ask-become-pass` for sudo access.
+- If you do not use a private key entry in the inventory and password authentication is enabled on the VMs, add `--ask-pass` when running ansible-playbooks manually and `--ask-become-pass` for sudo access.
 - Our installation scripts are non-interactive, define `ansible_password` and `ansible_become_pass` in the inventory instead of relying on interactive password prompts.

 Before running the offline deployment scripts, verify that the inventory resolves to the expected machines.
 The commands below assume you are running them from `/home/ansible_user/wire-server-deploy` on the `adminhost`.